laestrada/laestrada.github.io/_recipes/tea-eggs.md

 1. Boil the eggs: bring to room temperature, then boil a large pot of water.
 Gently lower the eggs into the pot, and set timer for 7 minutes.
 After 7 minutes, scoop out the eggs and transfer to an ice bath.

-2. Prep the spice bath: combine all other ingredients in a large pot.
-Bring the mixture to a boil, and the turn the heat down to a simmer.
+2. Prepare the spice bath: combine all remaining ingredients in a large pot.
+Bring the mixture to a boil, then reduce to a simmer.
 Cover and simmer for 10 minutes.
-Then turn off the heat, open the lid, set it aside, and let it cool completely.
+Turn off the heat, uncover, and let it cool completely.

 3. Soak the eggs in the spice bath, ideally for 24+ hours.
 Eggs last in the fridge for 3-4 days.